 Ken Burns’ PBC documentary series ‘The Civil War’ informs us that the average soldier at the start of the American civil war was 5’8”, 25 years old and 143 pounds (10 ¼ stone).

-Despite the physical similarities, the conflict was about nothing else if not sharp contrast: North and South, Union and Confederate, ‘Feds’ and ‘Rebs’, blue and grey, free and slave state.
+Despite the physical similarities between men on both sides, the conflict was about nothing else if not sharp contrast: North and South, Union and Confederate, ‘Feds’ and ‘Rebs’, blue and grey, free and slave state.

 One might also add urban and rural to that list, because it was differences in lifestyle that essentially caused the war.